EL-OUAFI/driver-drowsiness-detection/README.md

 pip install -e .[dev]
 ```

-### Notes on Dependencies

-- `dlib` is required because the original project uses the 68-point facial landmark predictor.
-- You will also need the `shape_predictor_68_face_landmarks.dat` file from dlib's public model zoo.
+Required external assets:

+- the UTA-RLDD dataset
+- `shape_predictor_68_face_landmarks.dat`

-- The dataset itself is not committed here because of size and licensing constraints.
+The dataset and landmark model are not committed to this repository.

 ## Expected Dataset Layout

-The indexing code is intentionally flexible, but it works best with a tree that contains `alert`, `drowsy`, or `tired` in directory names:

 ```text
 dataset/